Esquimalt Royal Navy Dockyard: First graving dock

-Royal Naval Dockyard Closure
+Royal Naval Dockyard closure

 Esquimalt was vacated by the British Royal Navy at sunset on 1 March 1905.
 The Canadian Department of Marine and Fisheries took over control of the shore establishment and the responsibility of enforcing control of Canada's maritime interests in the area after the Royal Navy left.
-After passage of the Naval Service Act in 1910 there was a Canadian Naval Service (CNS) that controlled the base and the CNS became the Royal Canadian Navy in 1911.
+After passage of the Naval Service Act in 1910, there was a Canadian Naval Service (CNS) that controlled the base; the CNS became the Royal Canadian Navy in 1911.
+The geographic boundaries of the Royal Navy's Pacific Station would be added to that of the Bermuda-based North America and West Indies Station after the war, with Bermuda-based vessels reaching the Pacific Ocean via the Panama Canal, and utilising Esquimalt as a forward operating base when patrolling in the North Pacific.